metaist/ds/README.md

 - 2010: [`pdm`] (Python) - Supports 4 different types of tasks including `cmd`, `shell`, `call`, and `composite`.

+- 2012: [`composer`] (PHP) - Uses `composer.json`, similar to `package.json`.
+Supports pre- and post- task lifecycle for special tasks, command-line arguments, composite tasks, and other options.

 - 2016: [`yarn`] (JavaScript) - An alternative to `npm` which also supports command-line arguments.

 - 2016: [`pnpm`] (JavaScript) - Another alternative to `npm` which supports many more options including running tasks in parallel.